 Repairing Your Damaged or Broken Hearing Aid

-- Make sure the battery compartment is free of obstructions
+- Make sure the hearing aid is clean and free of debris or earwax.

 Clean hearing aid microphone